 Earlier this year I served hummus at a wedding shower, and it quickly become evident that we have both hummus lovers and hummus haters in the same family.
-Of course I love hummus, so I'm the biggest cheerleader for the hummus lovers.
+Of course I love hummus, so I'm the biggest cheerleader for the hummus team.
 I can't imagine a hummus variation I wouldn't like, but most often I just have my favorite hummus from Costco, and I can easily make a lunch out of a generous scoop of hummus, some pita bread, and a green salad.
 When I'm infatuated with ingredients like I am with hummus, sometimes recipe ideas swirl around in my head and a good one comes out, and I think these Mediterranean Tostadas with Hummus, Feta, and Kalamata Olives are one of my best recipe ideas ever!

 If you're making this for the South Beach Diet, you want to use whole wheat flour tortillas, and I get the ones with the lowest amount of carbs.
 There are a lot of good brands, but this is the one I have right now.
 Start by preheating the oven to 400F/200C and put a cookie sheet in to heat up as the oven does.

 When the oven and cookie sheet are hot, spray with a tiny bit of olive oil, then put the flour tortillas on the sheet and put them in the oven.

 Be sure to watch them carefully, turning them over every minute or so, until the tortillas are firm and lightly toasted like this.

 Sumac if you have some.